Zordop/Dilkadariya/README.md

 ### Installation

-The GitHub version of Timber requires [Composer](https://getcomposer.org/download/) and is setup for inclusion _within_ a theme or plugin.
-If you'd prefer one-click installation for your site, you should use the [WordPress.org](https://wordpress.org/plugins/timber-library/) version.
+Timber requires [Composer](https://getcomposer.org/download/) and is setup for inclusion _within_ a theme or plugin.

 ```shell
 cd ~/wp-content/themes/my-theme